Take a two-day tour of covered bridge country during the peak of autumn color.

-This charming town is best known as the Covered Bridge Capital of the Northwest.
+This charming town is best known as the Covered Bridge Capital of the West.
 For that reason, many visitors start their journey with a tour of the bridges.
-A driving tour along the 20-mile/32-km Cottage Grove Covered Bridge Tour Route passes six of the regions remaining 20 covered bridges.
-Cyclists will love pedaling the Covered Bridges Scenic Bikeway for a total of 36 miles/58 km.
+A driving tour along the 20-mile (32 km) Cottage Grove Covered Bridge Tour Route passes six of the region's remaining 20 covered bridges.
+Cyclists will love pedaling the Covered Bridges Scenic Bikeway for a total of 36 miles (58 km).
 The covered bridges are especially romantic in the fall season when the rivers are lined with brightly colored leaves.

 The Bohemia Gold Mining Museum pays tribute to the area's mining past with exhibits of archival photos, antique tools and ore samples from local mines.
 East from downtown, the Oregon Aviation Historical Society & Museum exhibits several vintage aircraft in its mission to preserve local aeronautical history.

-A second day in Cottage Grove offers the chance to explore outdoors.
-Nature lovers delight in a cluster of spectacular waterfalls about 29 miles/46.7km east of Cottage Grove in the Umpqua National Forest including Spirit Falls, Moon Falls and Pinard Falls.
+The second day in Cottage Grove offers the chance to explore the outdoors.
+Nature lovers delight in a cluster of spectacular waterfalls about 29 miles (46.7 km) east of Cottage Grove in the Umpqua National Forest including Spirit Falls, Moon Falls and Pinard Falls.
 Each of the three falls can be accessed via a short hike from its respective trailhead.
 Fall is an excellent time to visit these falls as the verdant canyons surrounding the falls begin to pop with fall foliage.
 The trails tend to be less crowded during this season as well.

 Dip into wine country to taste some of Oregon's finest wines.
 Don't miss the Pinot Noir and Pinot Gris that the Willamette Valley is known for.
-Make Iris Vineyards your first stop to enjoy a glass under the wisteria-draped trellis.
-On some fall weekends, try some of their estate grown and roasted chestnuts.
-Make King Estate your final stop.
-Take a tour of the winery with knowledgeable staff.
-Complete this incredible trip with your favorite wine and dinner on the patio where you can enjoy the sunset and glorious views of golden fall vines in the South Willamette Valley.
+Make Saginaw Vineyard your first stop to enjoy a glass in their charming red barn tasting room or out in the fields watching the sheep grazing in the fog.
+Stop to taste some exceptional beer made in wine barrels at Alesong Brewing & Blending before your next winery stop (call ahead for hours).
+Finish your tasting tour at Silvan Ridge where you can sip something spectacular on the patio where you can enjoy the sunset and glorious views of golden fall vines in the South Willamette Valley.